-A week-long surveying workshop will be undertaken in the first year.
+A week-long surveying workshop will be undertaken.
 Most modules are lecture-based but computing facilities are made available when necessary to learn how to use AutoCAD and Microsoft Project.

 Most assessments are examination and coursework; the final mark being the average of the two.
 Exceptions are the modules best assessed by coursework only.
 This could be group projects, modelling exercises or time-controlled assignments.

 Flexible delivery of this course allows you to study whilst in employment – our part-time teaching is delivered just one day per week.